limei2011/ndt-data-generation-optimization/draft-li-nmrg-dtn-data-generation-optimization.md

 # Introduction

 Digital twin is a virtual instance of a physical system (twin) that is continually updated with the latter's performance, maintenance, and health status data throughout the physical system's life cycle.
-Network Digital Twin (NDT) is a digital twin that is used in the context of networking [I-D.irtf-nmrg-network-digital-twin-arch].
+Network Digital Twin (NDT) is a digital twin that is used in the context of networking {{I-D.irtf-nmrg-network-digital-twin-arch}}.
 NDT can be used as a secure and cost-effective environment for network operators to evaluate network in various what-if scenarios.
 Recently, AI models, especially neural networks, have been applied for NDT modeling.

 The quality of AI models mainly depends on two aspects: model architecture and data.
 This memo focuses on the impact of training data on the model.
 The quality of training data will directly affect the accuracy and generalization ability of the model.
 This memo focuses on how to design data generation and optimization methods for NDT modeling, which can generate simulated network data to solve the problem of practical data shortage and select high-quality data from various data sources.
 Using high-quality data for training can improve the accuracy and generalization ability of the model.